(Update for 2017 at the bottom of the post!)

-One of my pet peeves is when people project an image of having it all together and life being perfect.
-Facebook pictures are always ideal in hopes that others will view them and think only the best.
-Wrong?
-Not necessarily.
-Real Life?
-No way!
-Although this is a positive blog, I attempt to write from a place of authenticity.
-If something is really pressing on me, I try to be honest that I too struggle and am a work in progress.
-No one is perfect, no job is perfect, no marriage is perfect, and kids aren’t perfect.
-I grow the most by connecting with others I can relate too.
-If someone else knows what I am going through, can offer advice, prayer, or support, we are both then capable of producing fruit within our own lives and are helping each other.
-It is scary to come clean to someone.
+Personally, I grow the most by connecting with others I can relate too.
+If someone else knows what I am going through, can offer advice, prayer, or support, we are both blessed by helping each other.
+It’s scary to come clean to someone.
 What do I really think?
-What I am truly struggling with…but often when we do and we think we can trust, we can feel immensely better.
+What I am truly struggling with…but often when we do and we think we can trust someone with our true self, we can feel immensely better, supported, and loved!
 Not only do we feel better, but the people we trusted can feel good too by offering help, love, and support to someone who they genuinely care about.

 If you have known me for a while, or have read my introduction on this blog, you may know that I struggle with chronic headaches and pain.
-I have had a headache everyday for over 6 years.
-I have been to many doctors, had many tests, and have had therapies of diverse kinds.
+I have had a headache every day for over 6 years (this was written in 2013).
+I have been to many doctors, had many tests, and have had therapies of MANY kinds.
 I have exercised and not exercised.
-I have been prayed over, and tried medicine.
+I have been prayed over and tried medicine.
 I have developed female and GI issues.
 I am not the girl I once was or desire to be due to this battle.
-However I try to be the best version of me today, and I try hard.
+However I try to be the best version of myself today, and I try hard.
 I am grateful for the new Cassie and all I have gained through this.

 I feel like I have exhausted many avenues here, and am just… weary.
 We felt the need to take a bigger step in our hope to find healing.
 Being tired and fatigued, the thought of running around Chicagoland to attempt both recommended western and eastern medical treatments made me feel even more defeated.
 Therefore, last month, I took a risk and traveled to the Mayo Clinic for 10 days.

 It was an honor and a privilege to be in Rochester Minnesota.
 I must admit, I was so afraid at first.
 Would they find something?
 What if they didn’t?
-I wondered if this was the right choice for me: I am still active and working-there will be so many sick people there and I am not that bad…
+I wondered if this was the right choice for me: I am still active and working!
+And there will be so people who are actually sick there and I am not that bad…

-Being in the medical field myself, I know how healthcare can be, good or bad!
+Being in the medical field myself, I know how the healthcare experience can be… good or bad!
 My time at the clinic was nothing but superb.
 From the people at the desks to the doctors themselves, this was excellence in care; the gold standard.
-I planned on being there for 3 days, and ended up staying for 10 due to many consultations, tests, and therapies.
+I planned on being there for 3 days and ended up staying for 10 due to many consultations, tests, and therapies.

-I kept this matter private for the most part as I did not want to worry anyone and I couldn’t handle the questions that may follow.
-My reserve for stress can be low.
+I kept this matter private for the most part as I did not want to worry anyone and I couldn’t handle the questions that may follow at the time.
+My reserve for stress can be low these days…

 My doctors were international speakers and authors.
 The best.
 And the best couldn’t find anything major causing my headaches.
 Blood work was coming back ok, and scans looked good.
 (As they did back here too.)
 This was a major relief to hear from them, but it was also difficult.
 We do not want anything to be wrong, but anyone dealing with something physical knows that if you can put a name on it, then you feel like you have an answer and can take the necessary steps to treat it and make lifestyle changes.